websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

     Install finished!
     ```

-1. Verify that the patch installation by executing the `info` command and checking the information on the currently installed patches:
+1. Verify that the patch installed by executing the `info` command and checking the information on the currently installed patches:

     ```bash
     ./patching-tool.sh info